May Mandelbaum Edel: Fieldwork among the Kiga people in Uganda

 Edel collaborated with local researchers and cultural institutions throughout her research in Uganda.
 Edel actively collaborated with those at the International African Institute, including Professor Daryll Forde and Mrs. Beatrice Wyatt.
 She donated a description of Kiga material culture to the Uganda Museum in Kampala for further study and research purposes.
 Edel also remained in active contact with other anthropologists during her studies.
 She received guidance on her African studies from Audrey Richards, Bronislaw Malinowski, Diedrich Westermann, and Lucy Mair as well as Ruth Benedict, Margaret Mead, and Franz Boas.

-Edel corresponded with Ruth Benedict regarding her contribution to Margaret Mead's Cooperation and Competition, which included Edel's preliminary findings as a chapter titled “The Bachiga of East Africa."
+Edel corresponded with Ruth Benedict regarding her contribution to Margaret Mead's Cooperation and Competition, which included Edel's preliminary findings as a chapter titled "The Bachiga of East Africa."
 Her full monograph was published in 1957 as The Chiga of Western Uganda.
 When Mead's book was written, there were two post-doctorates associated with her, including Edel and Ruth Landes.
 Edel and Landes met with Mead and four other associated graduate students in the Department of Anthropology to discuss results and working hypotheses related to each researcher's culture of study.
 Correspondence between Franz Boas and May Mandelbaum Edel related to her trip to Africa are currently housed in the American Philosophical Society Library.

 After returning from Africa, she married American philosopher Dr. Abraham Edel in 1934, and they collaborated on the book Anthropology and Ethics.
 This study focused on morality as a specific focus of anthropological studies.
-Dr. Abraham Edel served as a professor of philosophy at City College in New York and encouraged Edel to contemplate comparing ethical systems in different societies.
+Abraham Edel served as a professor of philosophy at City College in New York and encouraged Edel to contemplate comparing ethical systems in different societies.
 In her book The Chiga of Western Uganda, Mead also thanked Edel's husband, Abraham Edel, for contributions to her theoretical background.
-Edel focused on “the relationship of variant systems of ethics to the universal requirements of a human social existence."
+Edel focused on "the relationship of variant systems of ethics to the universal requirements of a human social existence."